Dave Strickler (drag racer)

 Bill ‘Grumpy’ Jenkins (L) and Dave ‘Strick’ Strickler (R) posing in front of their winning Impala Z11.

 Dave Strickler was an American drag racer during the 1960s.

 Nicknamed 'Strick', his best friend, Martin Strand, taught him how to drive.

 'Strick' rapidly proved himself to be a master of the Stickshift and 'power shifting'.
 He rapidly became regarded as the equal of the best in the game, including Ronnie Sox, Tommy Grove and Don Nicholson.

 At the 1962 NHRA Winternationals at Pomona (A meet made famous by Carol Cox), Strickler, driving the Ammon Smith-owned Chevrolet, lost to "Dyno Don" Nicholson in Stock Eliminator,Nicholson raced his B/FX Chevy wagon named 'Ugly Duckling' and Strickler raced his Super Super/Stock Chevy 409cid/400hp car.

 At 1963's U.S. Nationals at Indianapolis Raceway Park, Strickler racing an A/FX (Factory Experimental) Z11 Chevrolet Impala claimed Little Eliminator with a win over Jim Wangers driving a ‘Swiss Cheese 421cid Pontiac Catalina, To get there, he defeated Tommy Grove in a 63 Plymouth Maxwedge for the A/FX trophy.

-In the early days, Strickler's engine builder was Bill "Grumpy" Jenkins, who was rapidly establishing a reputation as a good driver and a great engine builder/tuner.
+In the early days, Strickler's engine builder was Bill "Grumpy" Jenkins, who was establishing a reputation as a driver and engine builder/tuner.

 Strickler teamed with Bill Jenkins under a Chrysler racing contract for 1964.
 The team was named the Original Dodge Boys and Strick’s lightning reflexes combined with the might of the newly reased A864 Race Hemi, made for a deadly pairing.
 Strick won A/FX over Tommy Grove's Plymouth Melrose Missile, running the qtr mile in 11.4 seconds.